The data processing pipeline performs long-running, complex processing jobs in the background. Applications include:

-For example, an installation of LabKey Server at the Fred Hutch Cancer Research Center uses the data processing pipeline for daily automated upload and synchronization of datasets, including case report forms and specimen information stored at the lab level around the world.
-Its pipeline is also used for export/import of complete studies to transfer them between servers, such as staging and production servers.
+For example, an installation of LabKey Server at Fred Hutch uses the data processing pipeline for daily automated upload and synchronization of datasets, case report forms, and specimen information stored at the lab level around the world.
+The pipeline is also used for export/import of complete studies when transferring them between staging and production servers.

 View Data Pipeline Grid